vshypko/stat133-hws-fall17/hw03/report/hw03-vitali-shypko.md

 -   Was this your first time working on a project with such file structure?
 If yes, how do you feel about it?

 > It was my first project with such file structure.
-However, in software engineering projects I worked on there was a similar project structure, so I am not entirely new to it.
+However, in software engineering projects (especially web) I worked on there was a similar project structure, so I am not entirely new to it.
 I like when things are organized.

 -   Was this your first time using relative paths?
 If yes, can you tell why they are important for reproducibility purposes?